 Recently, the courts recognized a long-standing inequity in the treatment of parents when it came to time-sharing and support, and has changed the law to improve fairness.
 While failure to pay child support has severe consequences, it certainly is within your right to ensure that you only pay what you must.

 How Is it Calculated in the Sunshine State?

 Florida courts determine child support by using a mandatory formula.
-Many nuances to the formula exist, and our Coral Springs child support attorney will consider your situation and ensure the court considers all aspects of the formula.
+Many nuances to the formula exist, and our Fort Lauderdale child support attorney will consider your situation and ensure the court considers all aspects of the formula.

 The court uses the following factors to calculate child support:

 - the number of children the parents share;

 - the custody and visitation schedule established by the parents;

 - the daycare costs incurred by the parents;

 - the health insurance costs incurred by the parents.